castle08/strategic-trends-dashboard/PROJECT_OUTLINE.md

 Trends should be **consumer-centric, culturally grounded, and behaviour-focused**.
 The final output is a **strict JSON schema** that can be visualised on a dashboard and reused in weekly digests.

-**Current Status**: V2 Dashboard implemented with sidebar layout, filter popup, and auto-cycling components.
-Ready for live data integration.
+**Current Status**: V2 Dashboard implemented with sidebar layout, filter popup, auto-cycling components, and **MediaPipe gesture control system**.
+Live data integration active.
+Gesture control allows 3D scene manipulation via hand movements.

 ---